Your risk of developing bowel (colon and rectal) cancer depends on many things including age, genetics and lifestyle factors.

 Bowel cancer is more common in older people.
-Almost 6 in 10 bowel cancer cases in the UK each year are diagnosed in people aged 70 or over.
+More than 40 out of 100 bowel cancer cases (more than 40%) in the UK each year are diagnosed in people aged 75 or over.

 Your risk of bowel cancer is increased if you have a first degree relative diagnosed with bowel cancer.
 A first degree relative is a parent, brother or sister, son or daughter.